 Check with your financial aid office or counselor for information about the CCCSE Osher Scholarship selection process on your individual campus.
 The following general guidelines will help you determine eligibility for a CCCSE Osher Scholarship.
 Keep in mind that requirements and deadlines will ultimately depend on which California Community College you are attending.

 Eligibility and Selection of Osher Scholars

 To be considered for a CCCSE Osher Scholarship, you must go through the application process at your individual college.
 Students with financial need will receive top priority for scholarships.
 Criteria may differ between colleges, but general requirements include that you:

 - Have completed 24 or more “degree applicable” semester units (or the equivalent) at the time you receive your distribution.
 Transfer units from another college may be included in this determination as long as they have been determined to meet your college’s requirements for degree applicable coursework.

-- Be enrolled at least half time (6 or more units) during all terms in which the award remains active.
+- Are enrolled at least half time (6 or more units) during all terms in which the award remains active.

-- Be a California College Promise Grant (formerly Board of Governors Fee Waiver) recipient.
+- Are a California College Promise Grant (formerly Board of Governors Fee Waiver) recipient.

 In addition, the following requirements are necessary for an Osher Scholar to remain in good standing:

 - Maintain Satisfactory Academic Progress (SAP) at all times, according to your college’s policy.

 - Maintain at least half time enrollment status (6 units or more) to qualify for initial and all subsequent payments.